deepwn/GitPageHijack/README.md

 Then server go check the DNS if a wildcard only should host for one username. just like some custom domain set in Mail-servers, used 'TXT' to verify the mail domain.

-By this way we can contorl which repo can using this sub-domain and stop hosting if some one hijacking my page.
+By this way we can control which repo can using this sub-domain and stop hosting if some one hijacking my page.

 ## At last